 While these newer approaches to landfill reduction are still a ways from mass implementation, the trash situation is improving, albeit slowly.
 Between 2004 and 2005, U.S. production of municipal solid waste dropped by 2 million tons (1.8 million metric tons) [source: CAC].
 Composting programs grew slightly during that same period, and the amount of packaging Americans recycled increased to 40 percent [source: CAC].
 It's not ideal -- landfills certainly aren't going away any time soon.
 But it's a start.

-For more information on landfills, trash management and related topics, check out the links on the next page.
+For more information on landfills, trash management and related topics, check out the links below.

 - Ayres, Chris.
 "Scientists find bugs that eat waste and excrete petrol."
 Times Online.
 June 14, 2008.http://www.timesonline.co.uk/tol/news/environment/article4133668.ece

 - Barras, Collin.
 "Plastic-Munching Bugs Turn Waste Bottles Into Cash."
 ABC News.
 Sept.
 21, 2008.http://abcnews.go.com/Technology/SmartHome/story?id=5844268&page=1

 - Chino, Mike.
 "Scientific breakthrough decomposes plastic bags in 3 months!"
 Inhabit.
 May 28, 2008.http://www.inhabitat.com/2008/05/28/breakthrough-decomposes-plastic-bags-in-three-months/

 - Kawawada, Karen.
 "WCI student isolates microbe that lunches on plastic bags."
 The Record.
 May 22, 2008.http://news.therecord.com/article/354201

 - Major Advance In Biofuel Technology: Trash Today, Ethanol Tomorrow.
 Science Daily.
 March 11, 2008.http://www.sciencedaily.com/releases/2008/03/080310164901.htm